 EU Statistics on Income and Living Conditions

 EU-SILC is a cross-sectional and longitudinal sample survey, coordinated by Eurostat, based on data from the European Union member states.
 EU-SILC provides data on income, poverty, social exclusion and living conditions in the European Union.
 EU-SILC stands for 'European Union Statistics on Income and Living Conditions.'
+EU-SILC was updated in May 2023.
 There are two data scopes:

 Social exclusion and housing-condition observations are collected at household level.
 Income data is collected at personal level, with some components included in the 'Household' section.
 Labour, education and health observations only apply to persons aged 16 or older.

 EU-SILC was established to provide data on structural indicators of social cohesion (at-risk-of-poverty rate, S80/S20 and gender pay gap) and to provide relevant data for the two 'open methods of coordination' in the field of social inclusion and pensions in Europe.

 Database structural changes: Eurostat introduced changes to the structure of EU-SILC from 2022.
 This is due to the implementation of the New Framework Regulation for EU Sample Surveys.
 Full details are on this page at the links 'Income and living conditions (europa.eu) metadata file' and 'detailed guidlines of EU-SILC.'
 See also the EU-SILC resource page.